1. Who We Are

 Restaurants using Seatly may send you a one-off SMS reminder the day before your booking.
 This is a service message under the UK Privacy and Electronic Communications Regulations 2003 (“PECR”): your phone number is used only for reminders about a booking you have made, not for marketing.

-We rely on the PECR soft opt-in framework (Regulation 22(3)) for these messages:
+We rely on the PECR soft opt-in framework (Regulation 22(3)) for reminder messages:

 - Your phone number is collected in the course of a booking you made directly with the restaurant